Placeholder-Software/wasmbox/docs/basics/limiting_execution/index.md

 Because epochs are not automatically incremented your WASM code must be running in another thread, such as a [Job](/docs/basics/jobs.md), so that your code running on the main thread can increment the epoch.

 :::tip
-Epoch Interruption is faster than fuel usage, but is more difficult to use.
+Epoch Interruption is faster than fuel usage, but is more difficult to use (requires jobs).
 :::